Westridge School

-Westridge School is an independent day school for girls in grades 4-12.
-Founded in 1913, Westridge is located in Pasadena, California.
+Westridge School is a top-ranked independent day school for girls in grades 4-12, with three divisions: Lower (grades 4-6), Middle (grades 7-8) and Upper (grades 9-12).
+Founded in 1913 by architect and educator Mary Lowther Ranney, Westridge is located in Pasadena, California.

 Founding

 Mary Lowther Ranney

 Westridge founder Mary Lowther Ranney (1871-1939) moved to Pasadena in 1904 when she was 34 years old.
 A trained architect and educator, she had graduated from Kemper Hall Academy in Kenosha, Wisconsin, attended classes at the newly established University of Chicago, and taught at the University School for Girls in Chicago.

 Soon after arriving in Pasadena, Ranney's family purchased a lot at 440 Arroyo Terrace, where they would build a house designed by Ranney herself.
 Ranney worked for many years with the Greene and Greene architectural firm, and taught privately in Pasadena.
 Before long, two Pasadena mothers—Margaret Brackenridge and Alexander Duer—began planning a school for girls near the Arroyo Seco, and Ranney was their choice of headmistress.

 College preparatory school

 From day one, Ranney intended for Westridge (so named for its location on the "west ridge" of town) to be a school that prepared girls for college—a novel idea in 1913, when most girls did not attend college.

 Almost immediately, enrollment exceeded expectations.
 Ranney intended for Westridge to be located at the home she shared with her parents on State Street, but as a result of the overwhelming registration of 21 students during the summer of 1913, the Ranneys acquired a larger house on Madeline Drive and opened the doors of Westridge.